msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 infrastructure that exercise and verify capabilities of ChromeOS.
 The features tested by FAFT are implemented through low-level software (firmware/BIOS) and hardware.
-FAFT evolved from SAFT (Semi-Automated Firmware Tests) and you can locate tests in the [FAFT suite] in the Autotest tree as directories with the prefix `firmware_`.
+FAFT evolved from SAFT (Semi-Automated Firmware Tests) and you can locate tests in the [FAFT suite].

 The founding principles of FAFT are: